Deviation (1971 film): Cast

-Production notes
+Production

-Filming

-The film was shot on location in London, England.
+Although it was a Swedish production, the film was shot on location in England.

-Music
+Soundtrack

 In April 2016, Dagored Records issued a limited vinyl release of the film's original musical score by Stelvio Cipriani, made available for Record Store Day.

-Release

 Home media

 The Canadian home video distributor Marquis issued a VHS edition of the film.
 The cover art features a still of actress Jo-Ann Robinson taken from the 1983 horror film Scalps.